TrueConf Group Features

 • Configuring audio and video peripherals connected to the device

-• Viewing your camera feed, presentation, main display layout, conference video layout, and video of individual participants
+• Viewing your camera's image, presentation, main display layout, conference video layout, and individual participant videos

-• Management of image settings available in a USB camera (brightness, contrast, gamma, and others)
+• Managing the image settings available in a USB camera (brightness, contrast, gamma, and others)

 • PTZ camera control of the device

-• Controlling a remote participant's camera in a video conferencing session
+• Controlling a remote participant's camera during a video conferencing session

 • Sending a message to the terminal screen

-• Call management, connecting participants to a video conferencing session, confirming call acceptance, rejecting calls, etc.
+• Call management, connecting participants to a video conferencing session, call acceptance confirmation, call rejection, and more.

-• Management of contacts, groups, and contact addresses.
+• Managing contacts, groups, and contact addresses.
 Search, sorting, and other address book functionalities.

-• Uploading presentation media files to SSD, browser for uploaded files
+• Uploading presentation media files to SSD, browser of uploaded files

 • Viewing, downloading, and deleting video recordings